 There is a weekly colloquium featuring invited talks by prominent visitors covering the full spectrum of mathematical disciplines.
 In addition, the faculty and advanced graduate students organize several weekly seminars to explore topics of current research interest.
 The department also sponsors the Grosswald Lectures, an annual series of lectures given by leading mathematicians.

-The Department shares physical facilities with the Department of Computer and Information Sciences in Wachman Hall, a modern 12-story structure.
+The Department is located in Wachman Hall, a modern 12-story structure.
 The facilities include the Department Office, faculty and graduate student offices, departmental computer facilities, and several seminar rooms and lounges.
 The departmental computer facilities are primarily Mac OSX desktops coupled with Linux servers.

 For new students the Graduate Program in Mathematics offers a repertoire of courses that ease the transition from undergraduate to graduate studies.
 These courses provide a sound mathematical background, while helping beginning students to mature mathematically.
 Naturally, individuals with enough maturity and knowledge need not take these more basic courses.
 This introductory curriculum is an example of Temple University's general philosophy.
 In our department this philosophy takes shape as a commitment to actively participate in our students' development as future mathematicians.
 We take pride in caring for our students.
 Our faculty is very accessible, and quite willing to talk mathematics with any inquiring student.
 It is this attitude towards our students that most distinguishes our program from other graduate programs in mathematics.
 While requiring excellence, we work hard at providing the environment for achieving it.

 Our department offers a great variety of possible choices for areas of specialization, areas in which we have a strong research presence.
-Numerical analysis, and numerical resolution of evolution equations, as well as some aspects of mathematical physics related to statistical mechanics, are well represented as areas of active research in applied mathematics.
-Within pure mathematics, algebra, algebraic and analytic number theory, several complex variables, harmonic analysis, differential geometry and topology, and global geometry are areas in which we have good research activity.
-Straddling pure and applied disciplines, probability and statistics are areas in which research is also carried out in our department.
+Within pure mathematics, homological and quantum algebra, representation theory, several complex variables, harmonic analysis, global analysis, PDEs, and low dimensional geometry and topology are areas in which we have strong ongoing research.
+Within applied mathematics, numerical analysis, evolution equations, and mathematical biology, are well represented.
+Straddling pure and applied disciplines, probability and mathematical physics are areas in which research is also carried out in our department.

-The Graduate Program in Mathematics admits students for the Fall and the Spring semesters, although the former is the recommended time for starting studies and the latter occurs only under special circumstances.
+The Graduate Program in Mathematics primarily admits students for the Fall semester, with Spring admission possible in exceptional circumstances.
 Incoming classes usually consist of about ten students.
-Most PhD students are supported by teaching assistantships.
-MA students are awarded teaching assistantships on the basis of availability of funds, performance and special teaching abilities.
-The teaching assistantships entail a stipend and full tuition remission, and are awarded on a yearly basis for up to five years.
+Most PhD students are supported by teaching assistantships, which entail a stipend and full tuition remission, and are awarded on a yearly basis for up to five years.
 A small number of research assistantships are also awarded each year, funded by faculty grants.
 Our best applicants are often recommended for a university fellowship; these are awarded on a competitive basis, and consist of two years (the first and the fourth year) of stipend and full tuition remission.

 The department offers both M.S. and Ph.D. degrees.